 Banking, accounting, tax and invoicing

-Wouldn’t it be amazing if you had a current account that did your tax return for you, captured your receipts and even sent invoices?
-Well, in fact, that service does exist, and it’s called Coconut.
+Wouldn’t it be fantastic if you had a current account that did your tax return for you, captured your receipts and even sent invoices?
+Well, that service does exist, and it’s called Coconut.
 And even better, it’s been specifically designed for freelancers and self-employed people.

 Setup is quick and painless, taking just a couple of minutes.
 And from then on, this quick, easy and efficient tool will provide everything you need to manage your money and get paid faster, all in one simple app, completely removing the need to pay any expensive accountant fees.

 Not only does Coconut allow you to see all of your financial details at a glance, but you can also act on them too.
-The invoicing tool, for example, has a number of useful features.
-It highlights when certain invoices are overdue, automatically rearranging the important ones to appear at the top of the list.
+The invoicing tool, for example, has several useful features.
+It highlights when invoices are overdue, automatically rearranging the important ones to appear at the top of the list.
 What's more, you can search Companies House for your client's details, easily add, subtract and edit line items, and customise every element right down to the footer.

 Visual project management